-Warm greetings from South Sudan where it is literally very warm and I longingly dream of a snowy December in Central New York.
-At the beginning of this month, I had the privilege of traveling to Ariang village to visit the school and meet with the community.
+At the beginning of December, I had the privilege of traveling to Ariang village to visit the school and meet with the community.
 It had been six years since I last visited and I was eager to reconnect with teachers, students, and community members as I begin my new role as Executive Director.
 I went with a very simple purpose: to listen.
 I wanted to hear from as many teachers, students, and their parents and understand the successes, challenges, and dreams for Ariang Primary School.

 During my last visit in 2011, South Sudan was a newly independent country.
 Optimism and hope were evident in the community and throughout the new Republic.
 Since 2011, South Sudan has been devastated by its own civil war that has had a significant impact on the country’s security and development.
 While Ariang School is located in a region of the country that is removed from the frequent violence, they still feel the economic impact resulting from the war.

 Throughout my conversations there were two overarching themes that appeared:

 - Ariang community as a whole, which includes teachers, students, and parents, has a deep understanding that education has the transformative power to change the course of an individual, family and community.

 Students wake up before dawn to get ready and walk two hours to school, because they know that an education will provide a better future for them.

 Teachers continue to teach while earning a meager salary because they believe that education is the key to lift up their community.
 Even with limited teaching tools, they desire to guide young boys and girls in their learning so that they can be the future change in Ariang.

 Families are recognizing the importance of school and more are sending their young girls to Ariang School.
 When the school began, less than 25% were girls.
 This year, there were almost even number of boys and girls.